Former Russian minister found guilty of breaching UK sanctions

 “Another member of his family sought deliberately to breach the sanctions to live their own lavish lifestyle and showed complete disregard for the law.

-“We hope this sends a clear message that the CPS and NCA investigators will work closely together to seek the convictions of sanction busters.”
+“We hope this sends a clear message that the CPS and NCA (National Crime Agency) investigators will work closely together to seek the convictions of sanction busters.”

 The CPS will start criminal proceedings in order “to get back illegally obtained cash and assets”, they added.